 Based on the results of post-excavation confirmatory samples and results of subsurface samples collected in June 2008, additional investigation is necessary to delineate the extent of PCB-contaminated soils.
 Consequently, the Navy decided to designate this area as a new ER site.
 A revised final RI technical memorandum was completed in January 2018.
 This additional RI includes the installation of new monitoring wells and groundwater and soil sampling for PFAS.
-Currently, a draft UFP-SAP is being reviewed by EPA and MDE.
-Field activities for the RI will begin after the UFP-SAP has been finalized and approved.
+The UFP-SAP for the RI was completed in December 2019 and RI field activities were completed in March 2020.
+Comments on the RI report were received by EPA and MDE in 2021.
+EPA accepted responses to comments on the RI report.
+MDE had additional comments which were discussed by the partnering team at the April 6, 2022 partnering meeting.
+At this meeting the Navy agreed to additional sampling for TPH-DRO and PCBs would be completed for further delineation of petroleum hydrocarbons and PCBs.
+Currently, the Navy is planning for this expanded RI effort at Site 56.

-3 Remedy In Place Sites
+Remedy In Place Sites